pblack/docs/content/setting-up-a-site/hugo-menus.md

 weight = 7

 +++
-Hugo has a powerful menu system that allows you to place content in menues, without a lot of work, but still provides a great deal of control.
-These menus work great with forestry, as forestry [allows you to edit them from your cms](/editing-content-editing-menus-md).
+Hugo has a powerful menu system that allows you to place content in menus, without a lot of work, but still provides a great deal of control.
+These menus work great with Forestry, as Forestry [allows you to edit them from your cms](/editing-content-editing-menus-md).

-There are a few ways to add items to menu's.
+There are a few ways to add items to menus:

 #### Simple